mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/2017-Lessons/2017-02-18-an-easy-way-to-understand-algorithm-complexity-and-big-o-notation.markdown

 }
 ```

 Here let’s assume that doSomething() takes C steps to complete.
-The whole `fun(n)` method has 4 parts.
+The whole `fun(n)` method has four parts.
 What is the time complexity of each part for different parameters `n`?

 For part1, it does `doSomething()` so it takes constant `C` steps.
 Here `C` is independent of the parameter `n`.
 When the time complexity is independent of the parameter, we use `O(1)` to mark it.

 For part2, it does `doSomething` `n` times.
 Each time it takes `C` steps.
 So in total, it takes `C x n` steps to complete part2.
 Then as described above, we use `O(1)` to complete the `C` steps.
 Then for `C x n`, the complexity becomes `n x O(1)`.
 Here, an important rule is that `a x O(n)` equals `O(a x n)`.
 In such case, `n x O(1) = O(n)`.
 So the time complexity of part2 is `O(n)`.

 For part3, it has two loops.
 The inner loop is exactly like part2.
-The outer loop does part2 `n` times again so the time complexity for part3 is `n x O(n)` which is `O(n^2)`.
+The outer loop does part2 `n` times again, so the time complexity for part3 is `n x O(n)` which is `O(n^2)`.

-For part4, it takes exactly 1 step to return.
+For part4, it takes precisely 1 step to return.
 So the time complexity is `O(1)`.

 Then what is the total time complexity of the whole `fun(n)`?
-It is easy, we just need to add up the time complexity of all the 4 parts:
+It is easy; we just need to add up the time complexity of all the four parts:

 ```
 O(1) + O(n) + O(n^2) + O(1)